Magnitude 4.9 earthquake strikes Faizabad, Afghanistan - ExBulletin

 Magnitude 4.9 earthquake strikes Faizabad, Afghanistan

-An earthquake measuring 4.9 on the Richter scale hit the Afghan city of Faizabad on Thursday at around 00:38 am.
+Fayzabad [Afghanistan]Aug.
+5 (ANI): An earthquake measuring 4.9 on the Richter scale hit the Afghan city of Faizabad in the early hours of Thursday morning around 00:38 am.

 It was located 93 km southeast of Faizabad at a depth of 150 km.